aldadic/esp-smartmeter-reader/README.md

 ## Configuring and uploading the sketch

 After you cloned the repository, rename `config_esp32.h` or `config_esp8266.h` (depending on which device you have) to `config.h` and open it.
 Adjust the settings and save the file (the decryption key can be obtained in the [Smart Meter Webportal](https://smartmeter-web.wienernetze.at/)).
-Be sure to uncomment the correct settings for your brand of meter in the "SMART METER" section.
+Don't forget to uncomment the settings for your specific smart meter brand in the "SMART METER" section.
 After that open `esp-smartmeter-reader.ino` in the Arduino IDE.
 The sketch uses the following libaries:

 * [FastCRC](https://github.com/FrankBoesing/FastCRC)
 * [ArduinoJson](https://github.com/bblanchon/ArduinoJson)